superkor/loo/grammar.md

+# General Syntax

+All lines must end with a semi colon.

+Loo ignores all white space except if the white space separates between keywords/variables.

 # Main Function/Entry Point for Execution

 The compiler will automatically put all the code in a `.loo` file under a main function, `_start` in x86_64 assembly.